nanditahans/LearningSeries/README.md

 ## Upcoming

-- **Observer Design Pattern: How To implement in java (will be covering the Design pattern and then implementation using java classes)** - Deepak Singh - 4 Dec
 - **Yet to decide** - Vijay Joshi - 11 Dec
 - **Introduction to React Native** - Dhruv Sachdeva - 18 Dec
 - **Gridsome - Static site generator for Vue.js** - Nipun Jain - 23 Dec